Search by product name or hair type/concerns

 New Dawn Activated Charcoal Scalp Cleanser exfoliates your scalp skin physically and chemically to deep clean and renew your skin.

-To counter the effects of menopause and stimulate your scalp and follicles, use Superpower Fortifying Hair and Scalp Serum.
-Clinically proven to strengthen your tresses, reduce thinning, as well as restore damaged hair, this award-winning serum was designed with a three-pronged approach to scalp and hair care:
+To counter the effects of menopause and stimulate your scalp and follicles, use Superpower Fortifying Hair & Scalp Serum.
+Clinically proven to strengthen your tresses, reduce thinning, as well as restore damaged hair, this award-winning serum was designed with a two-pronged approach to scalp and hair care:

 Use it nightly before going to bed, and over time you will experience a noticeable improvement in tensile strength and texture within about eight weeks.